foundry-rs/book/src/zksync-specifics/examples/general-paymaster.md

 }
 ```

-This contract is a general flow paymaster, which means that it can pay for any account.
-To be able to use this paymaster we need to first deploy it in the intended network.
+This contract is a general-flow paymaster, meaning it can pay for any account.
+To use it, we must first deploy it in the intended network.

-For this example we will deploy it in the era-test-node and then use the `zkUsePaymaster` cheatcode to pay for a transaction using a script.
+We will deploy this example in the era-test-node and then use the `zkUsePaymaster` cheatcode to pay for a transaction using a script.

 ```solidity
 pragma solidity ^0.8.0;